11bho11/JODI_dashboard/README.md

 While JODI data is accessible on Nasdaq Data Link, there was no interface for data visualisation, unlike other public databases like the EIA.
 Therefore, I built this project which does the following:
 - Automatically fetches live data via the Nasdaq Data Table API
-- Allows for interactive filtering by product,flow, and country
+- Allows for interactive filtering by product, flow, and country
 - Visualise clean data without having to download data manually

 ## Getting Started